 I like how Ms. Irwin took the bull by the horns and ironed out the financials.

 These expressions can be used together or in similar scenarios.
 Trying to confront a problem and fix it can be expressed as taking a bull by the horns while trying to make a situation smoother is to iron it out.

 Like these terms and want to learn more?
-Read more about The Language Gallery’s Business English Classes, Business Communications Electives, and English for Work Group Courses to see how you can get instruction on today’s corporate English and to take classes that suit your professional language interests.
+Read more about The Language Gallery’s English for Work classes and Business Communications Electives to see how you can get instruction on today’s corporate English and to take classes that suit your professional language interests.